bwvoss/forms.js/README.md

 * **type**: Designates the type of the element.
 Current values can be: 'text', 'radio', 'checkbox', or 'select'.
 * **name**: The HTML name attribute of the field.
 Can be any string, but must be unique within the form.
 * **value** (optional): Any default value you would like to use when pre-populating the form.
 * **validations** (optional): An array of validation objects to specify how to validate each element.
-This can consist of zero or more objects.
+This can consist of zero or more objects with each object consisting of the following:
   * **type**: The type of validation to be performed.
 Current options are:
     * 'required' - Field must be filled out in some way.
     * 'email' - Value must match the email regular expression.